AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- User menu can have extra options like My Account
+- Can run server functions from Inspector even when no Page is selected, reliably, and refresh them
+- Can debug server functions from Inspector
+- Admin server apps separate from main client app
+- Action on user creation
+- Get Or Create
+- Update Or Create
 - Use versioned runtime with deployed apps
 - Menu buttons can be styled and be an icon
 - Plain links with href and target